The Best Transfer Methods for Watercolour Artists

 Lightboxes are especially popular with animators and illustrators who need to make small, exact adjustments to an earlier drawing.
 Famous artists, like Quentin Blake, use lightboxes to help them perfect important commissions.

-There are a few drawbacks: lightboxes are expensive, and you need someplace to store them.
+There are a few drawbacks: lightboxes can be expensive, and you need someplace to store them.
 They can also only shine through so much paper – so if you’re working with two layers of thick paper, this technique may not work.

 You probably don’t realise you already have at least two light boxes at your finger-tips.
 In fact, you’re on one right now.